eynjiljoy/IT331_IT332_Final_Project/README.md

-# Project Title: Ecomate: Catalyzing Sustainable Waste Solutions for a Greener Future
+# Project Title: EcoMate: Catalyzing Sustainable Waste Solutions for a Greener Future
 *A project proposal presented to the Faculty of College of Informatics and Computing Sciences, Batangas State University - The National Engineering University, in partial fulfillment of the requirements in the course IT 331: Application Development and Emerging Technologies and IT 332: Integrative Programming and Technologies*

 # Introduction

-Ecomate is an innovative solution built to promote environmentally friendly waste management strategies and pave the way for a greener future.
-Utilizing cutting-edge technology, Ecomate strives to promote effective resource optimization, recycling, and garbage disposal through a user-friendly platform.
+EcoMate is an innovative solution built to promote environmental friendly waste management strategies and pave the way for a greener future.
+Utilizing cutting-edge technology, EcoMate strives to promote effective resource optimization, recycling, and garbage disposal through a user-friendly platform.
-Ecomate fosters cooperative efforts in addressing the global trash challenge by bringing together people, companies, and waste management groups.
+EcoMate fosters cooperative efforts in addressing the global trash challenge by bringing together people, companies, and waste management groups.
 It also encourages ecologically responsible behavior and supports a circular economy.

 # Sustainable Development Goals (SDG)
 The SDGs that this project seeks to achieve are Partnerships for the Goal, Good Health and Well-Being.
 The following is a deeper description of these SDG: